Genty83/My-Cook-Hub/TESTING.md

 Status | Links Displayed | Pass/Fail
 --- | --- | ---
+SignIn/Out button | Signs the user in and changes text to sign user out | Pass Create Account button | Directs the user to the create account page | Pass

 #### Nav Links Functionality

 Link | Outcome | Pass/Fail
 --- | --- | ---
+Home | Redirects to the home page | Pass
+View Recipes | Redirects the user to the voew recipes page | Pass My Recipes | Displayed as hidden when not signed in and redirects to my recipes page when signed in | Pass Create Recipe | Displayed as hidden when not signed in and redirects to my create recipe page when signed in | Pass

 #### Side Nav